AbdelrahmanAbdelnabi-engineeringstudent/internship-sensors-/Sensor_Notes.md

 The main challenge was understanding how the sensor determines tilt, since the internal moving element can give incorrect results depending on its position.

+---

+# Sensor 11: KY-004 Push Button Module

+## Small description
+The KY-004 is a push button module.
+It detects when the button is pressed and sends a digital ON/OFF signal to the Arduino.

+## How to connect it
+The pins on the sensor are: **S , + , -**

+Connect it like this:
+- S → Arduino D2
+- + → Arduino 5V
+- - → Arduino GND

+Observation

+During testing, it was observed that the button works correctly, but the default logic was inverted.
+When the button was not pressed, the sensor output indicated that it was pressed.

+To fix this, the condition in the code was changed from HIGH to LOW, which corrected the behavior and provided accurate results.

+Challenges

+The main challenge was understanding why the output logic was reversed, but it was resolved by adjusting the condition in the code.